This Pathogenesis review is based on one solo game, three co-op games, three competitive games, and two 2 vs. 2 team games.

 Check out the Best Cheap Co-op Board Games!

 - The theme!
 I’m pretty sure that every action, interaction, and ability in this game makes thematic sense.
 It’s obvious that a ton of work went into making Pathogenesis.

 - The artwork is fantastic.
 I didn’t know anything about somersault1824 before I saw this game, but now I’m a fan.
 The images pop off of the cards, making it that much easier to get into the theme.

 - Upgrading pathogens is a nice little twist on deck building.
 It’s really cool that you have this option to upgrade your cards immediately and thin out your deck at the same time.

 - Decisions are pretty much never obvious.
 Do you upgrade your pathogen now or do you buy that expensive trait to try to get it into your hand as quickly as possible?
 You have a lot more control in this game than in many other deck builders out there.

 - All four game modes work equally well.
 I like that there are only minor differences between each mode.

 - It’s also great that the designers made setup guides for every game mode available.
 They have deck and tract setups for multiple difficulty levels, and they even included “quick” and “long” game setup information.

 - Pathogenesis stands out because of its theme, which means that people who can’t get into the theme might not like this one as much as other deck building games out there.
 The deck building alone might not be enough to draw people in.

-- Unfortunately, the cooperative mode can only be played by two players.
+- Unfortunately, the cooperative mode can only be played as a two-player co-op game.
 I’d love to see them add some setup instructions for three and four-player cooperative games.
 I won’t complain too much about this, though, since the “competitive” mode basically is semi-cooperative.